Coefficient Synthesis for Threshold Automata: Preliminaries

 \begin{example} We consider the threshold automaton from Figure~\ref{fig:stexample}.
 As mentioned in the text under Figure~\ref{fig:st}, if no (correct) process initially starts at $\ell_1$, then no process can ever reach $\ell_3$.
 This implies that if we remove the location $\ell_1$ in the threshold automaton of Figure~\ref{fig:stexample}, then the modified threshold automaton $\TA'$ will never be able to cover $\ell_3$.

 We can now convert $\TA'$ into a sketch, by replacing the guard $\gamma_1$ with $x \ge (t + a) - f$, where $a$ is an indeterminate.
-When $a = 1$, we get $\TA'$ and so it will never cover $\ell_3$.
-However, when $a = 0$, the resulting automaton can cover $\ell_3$.
-Indeed if we set $n = 6, t = f = 1$ and if all the $N(6,1,1) = 6-1 = 5$ processes start at $\ell_0$ initially, then the guard $\gamma_1$ will always be true and so all the 5 processes can move to $\ell_2$, thereby setting the value of $x$ to 5.
+When $a = 1$, we get $\TA'$ and so no reachable configuration has a process at the location $\ell_3$.
+However, when $a = 0$, this is not the case.
+Indeed if we set $n = 6$, $t = f = 1$ and if all the $N(6,1,1) = 6-1 = 5$ processes start at $\ell_0$ initially, then the guard $\gamma_1$ will always be true and so all the 5 processes can move to $\ell_2$, thereby setting the value of $x$ to 5.
 At this point, the guard $\gamma_2$ becomes true and so all the processes can move to $\ell_3$.
 This indicates that very small changes in the coefficients can make a protocol faulty.\\ \end{example}